Josh Bell Player Props: Guardians vs. Pirates

 Josh Bell At The Plate

-- Bell has reached base via a hit in 53 games this season (of 85 played), and had multiple hits in 13 of those games.
+- Bell has picked up a hit in 62.8% of his 86 games this season, with at least two hits in 16.3% of them.

-- Bell has had an RBI in 33 games this year (38.8%), including seven multi-RBI outings (8.2%).
+- Bell has an RBI in 34 of 86 games this year, with multiple RBI in eight of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.